LibraryCarpentry/lc-python-intro/episodes/writing-functions.md

 - Explain and identify the difference between function definition and function call.
 - Write a function that takes a small, fixed number of arguments and produces a single result.
+- Identify local and global variables.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

 - How can I create my own functions?
+- How do variables inside and outside of functions work?
+- How can I make my functions easier to understand?

 ::::::::::::::::::::::::::::::::::::::::::::::::::